"Please help me! I accidentally formatted my SD card. There are so many of my favorite photos and movies on the SD card."

 Steps in unformatting accidentally formatted SD card:

-Step 2: Insert your SD card to a card reader, options of the various drives will appear, in this case, choose your formatted SD card to continue.
+Step 1.
+Launch AnyRecover application.
+Insert your SD card to a card reader and connect it to your PC, then choose your formatted SD card to continue.

 Here are a few common tips on how to protect your data on SD card.